Learn what being a member does for you

 Swiggy: It is a food ordering platform with 55k+ restaurant partners.
 Their users are active on LinkedIn and often post about their timely service which builds up their reputation in corporate circle.

-Instagram is the most popular visual social media site that presently boasts over 500 million members, majority of which are millennials.
+Instagram is the most popular visual social network site that presently boasts over 500 million members, majority of which are millennials.
 In 2012, it became a part of the Facebook family when the social media giant bought it for $1 billion dollars.
 Instagram allows users to posts photos to their site, which can easily be shared to other social media networks.
 A lot of major B2C companies use it to experience the deafening engagement, Instagram is known for.

 AirBnB: For travelers, looking for places to stay has been made easy by AirBnB.
 For staying up to date with exotic and unique places around the globe, AirBnB’s Instagram channel is a “must-follow”.
 They feature some amazing pictures of places for their users to stay at around the world.

 With a large bulk of consumers actively using social media, and 93% of consumers saying that they turn to social media to review their buying decisions, it is critical for those in the eCommerce industry to keep an active profile on these platforms.
-Today, your company social media accounts are like the storefronts.
+Today, your company SM accounts are like the storefronts.
 They are crucial to show the way you communicate, interact, share information, and showcase your company to the public.

 About the author